EddieKHHo/DaphiaMagna_MA_TE/README.md

 Bash and Python code used to run TEFLoN (Adrion et al. 2017) on starting control (SC) lines and filter for TE insertion site polymorphisms.

 ## simMutAccumTE.py
 Python script used to simulate a MA experiment with TE mutations.
-Read simMutAccumTE_README.md for further details.
 Found here: https://github.com/EddieKHHo/simMutAccumTE